hashgraph/hedera-services/test-clients/src/main/java/com/hedera/services/yahcli/README.md

     1. Download all/specific file
     2. Upload a System File.
 3. Fees Operations
-    1. List Basic Transaction and Query fees
+    1. List Basic Transaction and Query fees of all/specific service.

 ## Getting Started
 ### Setting up your environment